Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Introduction

-In this study, we propose an adaptive self-supervised consistency-guided diffusion (ASSCGD) model to reconstruct fully sampled images without requiring them in the training step.
-Our proposed ASSCGD model is based on an adversarial mapper to reconstruct fully sampled MRI images.
+In this study, we propose an self-supervised adversarial diffusion model to reconstruct fully sampled images without requiring them in the training step.
+Our proposed SSAD-MRI model is based on an adversarial mapper to reconstruct fully sampled MRI images.
 Our proposed method was evaluated using both single-coil and multi-coil MRI data, as well as two out-of-distribution (OOD) datasets.
 Our method leverages a recently proposed ReconFormer transformer~\cite{guo2023reconformer} as a generator and is compared with two state-of-the-art models.
 Our contributions are as follows:

-\begin{itemize} \item To our knowledge, ASSCGD is the first study proposing a self-supervised method using an adversarial mapper. \item The proposed method performs the backward diffusion process in smaller steps that improve sampling efficiency. \item The proposed method's robustness against domain shift was evaluated at the test time, \item To our knowledge, It is the first self-supervised method aimed at reconstructing fully sampled quantitative magnetization prepared 2 rapid acquisition gradient echoes (MP2RAGE) \ch{T1} map, \end{itemize}
+\begin{itemize} \item To our knowledge, SSAD-MRI is the first study proposing a self-supervised method using an adversarial mapper. \item The proposed method performs the backward diffusion process in smaller steps that improve sampling efficiency. \item The proposed method's robustness against domain shift was evaluated at the test time, \item To our knowledge, It is the first self-supervised method aimed at reconstructing fully sampled quantitative magnetization prepared 2 rapid acquisition gradient echoes (MP2RAGE) \ce{T1} map, \end{itemize}